-Data for the CbC report is entered in a new report, which you can create by clicking Create Report in the Create New Report pane of the main page (see screenshot below).
+Data for the CbC report is entered in a new report, which you can create by clicking Create New CbC Report in the Create New Report pane of the main page (see screenshot below).

 This data can be entered manually in the report's interface.
 However, it is easier to import the data from a special Excel Template, which you can download.
 After the data is imported from the template into the report, it can be saved and edited.

 The Excel Template for Import has a specific structure.
-To use it follow the steps give below:
+To use it follow the steps given below:

 1.In the Use Excel Template pane of the main page (see screenshot above), click Download Excel Template for Import to download the template to a file location on your system.

 3.Open the template in Excel and add report information to it.
 You can do this either manually or by linking to already existing Excel sheets.
 The sections of this chapter describe the Excel template.